-I currently serve as the Executive Director of the USC Sol Price Center for Social Innovation, which has the mission of developing ideas and illuminating strategies to improve the quality of life for people living in low-income urban communities.
-In this role, I direct all activities and operations of the center while helping to expand the strategic vision and impact of our work.
+Caroline was most recently the Executive Director of the Price Center for Social Innovation, whose mission is to develop ideas and strategies to improve equity and quality of life for people living in low income urban communities.
+In this role, she directed all activities and operations of the center while helping to expand the strategic vision and impact of their work.
+She spearheaded and launched the Neighborhood Data for Social Change (NDSC) initiative in 2017.

-I earned my B.A. in Mass Communications/Rhetoric from the University of California at Berkeley, and received an M.A. in Culture and Communication from NYU’s Steinhardt School of Education where my master’s thesis focused on Native American Representation at the National Museum of the American Indian Education.
-I also earned an M.A. in American Studies from NYU’s Graduate School of Arts and Science where I focused on the ethnic press.
+Caroline earned her B.A. in Mass Communications/ Rhetoric from the University of California at Berkeley.
+Caroline received an M.A. in Culture and Communication from NYU’s Steinhardt School of Education and an M.A. in American Studies from NYU’s Graduate School of Arts and Science.
+She is currently pursuing her Doctorate in Educational Leadership at the Rossier School of Education at USC.